-National Authority representative may enter service premises in company with Regulatory Authority
+National Authority representative may enter service premises in

 A representative from the National Authority may enter an approved education and care service with an authorised officer.

 When can the power be used?

 The National Authority representative, in company with an authorised officer, may enter the premises within the service's usual hours of operation.